 Change Orders can be created by authorised users, with the users involved at each routing stage controlled.
 Any files or items can be added to the Change Order either for reference information or to be changed.
-The Change Order status can be viewed at any time to see how the Change Order is progressing, will indicate the current stage and who is currently required to action them.
+The Change Order status can be viewed at any time to see how the Change Order is progressing, which will indicate the current stage and who is currently required to action them.

 Notifications are passed to users within the Change Order, routing lists at key milestones or when actions are waiting to be performed.
 Vault Professional has several ways to communicate this information.
-By default, a line will be added to the user’s work list items; this is viewable from within the Vault client, or email notification can be configured and enabled.
+By default, a line will be added to the user’s work list items; this is viewable from within the Vault client, or an email notification can be configured and enabled.

 The roles control security and what specific tasks each user will be able to perform at predetermined stages.
-Once a stage has been reached then only the appropriate user or users will be able to move the change order forward.
+Once a stage has been reached, then only the appropriate user or users will be able to move the change order forward.

 For example, a ‘Change Requestor’ can only create a change order, once submitted they then become a ‘Reviewer’ unless they have been given extra roles.